V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-Let's examine the `syncRouterState` method.
-This method functions as a two-way connector between the router and the component.
+Let's talk about the `syncRouterState` method.
+This method acts as a two-way connector between the router and the component.

-When a component is initialized, it requests data from the router.
-The router supplies data using this method.
+1. When the component is initialized, it requests data from the router.
+2. The router provides the data using this method.
-The method then returns a dictionary that will be mapped to the component (you can specify a complex path with dots,
+3. Then, the method returns a dictionary that will be mapped to the component
+   (you can specify a complex path with dots, for example `foo.bla.bar` or `mods.hidden`).
-like `'foo.bla.bar'` or `'mods.hidden'`).
-Additionally, the component will watch for changes to every property within that dictionary.
+4. Additionally, the component will observe changes to each property in this dictionary.
-If at least one of these properties is modified, the entire data package will be sent to the router using this method
+5. If any of these properties are modified, the entire data package will be sent to the router using this method
    (the router will create a new transition using `push`).
-When the component provides router information, the second argument is `remote`.
+6. When the component provides information to the router, the second argument is `remote`.

 ```typescript
 import iBlock, { component, system } from 'components/super/i-block/i-block';